 Follow these do's and don'ts when you use photographs to Feng Shui your living space.

-- Make sure people in photographs are happy, smiling and inspiring.
+DO:- Make sure people in photographs are happy, smiling and inspiring.

 - Use the Feng Shui ba gua to your advantage by hanging photos of people you admire in the Fame and Recognition trigram, photos of kids in the Children & Creativity trigram, and pictures of you and your significant other in the Romance trigram.